PM: The Universe

 SPACE

-Space refers to the extension of substance.
+Space refers to the spread of substance.
 There is no space in the absence of substance.
-The “empty space” is empty of matter only; but it defines the extension of radiation and thought.
-The “space” studied in geometry is actually the abstraction of matter-space.
+The “empty space” is empty of matter only; but it defines the spread of radiation and thought.
+The “space” studied in geometry is actually the abstraction of the spread of matter.

 TIME